Project Contact: Greg Blue, Q.C.

 Email Us About this Project

-BCLI was encouraged to undertake a project on the Employment Standards Act because the Act does not adequately address the contemporary needs and circumstances of British Columbia’s workplaces.
-The Act is overdue for a review.
+BCLI was encouraged to undertake the Employment Standards Act Reform Project because the Act did not adequately address the contemporary needs and circumstances of British Columbia’s workplaces, and was overdue for a review.
+No comprehensive, independent review of the Act had taken place since the Thompson Report of 1994.

 Keywords: Employment standards act, employee, employer, unjust dismissal, wages, vacations, leaves, holidays, hiring, termination, notice